 Wispr Flow's three real weaknesses (subscription-only, cloud-only, training-on-by-default) each have a clean fix on this list.

-Our biased but sincere summary: if your dictation mostly feeds AI tools, Infina is the only one that finishes the whole loop hands-free, and at $99 once it pays for itself fast.
-If it mostly feeds humans, the $10/mo cloud add-on brings LLM polish to the same app you own.
+The short version: if your dictation mostly feeds AI tools, Infina is the only one that finishes the whole loop hands-free, at a flat $99/year against $144 to $180 for Wispr Flow.
+If it mostly feeds humans, the $9.99/mo cloud add-on brings LLM polish to the same app, switched on only when you want it.
 The broader field is ranked in best dictation apps for Mac, and if you'd rather pick by use case, start with the best voice-to-text apps for Mac.
 Weighing the newer cloud subscriptions instead?
 We compare them head to head in Aqua Voice vs Infina and Willow Voice vs Infina.